Samosa step-by-step recipe with photos.

 Spices: Whole spices I use are cumin seeds and fennel seeds.
 The powdered spices I use are coriander powder, chilli powder, garam masala, and amchur (dry mango powder).
 You can replace amchur with lemon juice.
 These can be adjusted according to your preference.

-The recipe I am sharing here is a classic Punjabi samosa that is made with a spicy potatoes and peas.
+The recipe I am sharing here is a classic Punjabi samosa that is made with spicy potatoes and peas.
 However, here are some variations you can try to give this classic snack a delicious twist.

 Singhara: Singhara is the Bengali version of this snack.
 The outer crust is the same as classic ones but the filling is very different.
 This popular cousin of samosa has a filling made with potatoes, cauliflower, and peanuts.
 Singharas are smaller in size when compared to Punjabi ones and are often made very spicy.
 Singhara has other variations too like mangshor singhara (made with minced goat meat) or macher singhara (made with fish).

 Chole samosa: This is a common street food where the Punjabi samosa is served with chole masala.

 Keema samosa: The stuffing is made with keema (minced meat) and spices.
 The most common meat stuffing includes chicken and goat meat.

 Other filling options: There are a plethora of combinations when it comes to the filling.
 Paneer, cauliflower, mushroom, onions - there are so many ingredients and seasoning combinations that are commonly served as street food in food carts across India.